forest-fire/firemodel/docs/models.md

     - **child_changed** - fires whenever a child `Record` is changed (anywhere in the graph below the Record)
     - **child_moved** - fires whenever a `Record` has changed in it's sort order

-So as a basic principle, listening to an individual `Record` will typically done with a **Value** event.
-When listening to a `List` it will be some combination of child events.
+So as a basic principle, listening to an individual `Record` will be done with a **Value** event, while listening to a `List` will be some combination of child events.
 This sets up the first introduction to the API surface for event processing:

 ```ts
 const listener = (event: any) => {